 Finally, to enable participation, we disseminate information on capabilities and tools to combat abuse and violence, discrimination and suppression in study, personal and professional spheres.
 We aim to provide a safe and inclusive study and working environment to all.
 This includes having sufficient and confidential mechanisms to attend to any breaches of students’ or staff members’ personal space and integrity.
 Further, we teach understanding and combatting destructive behaviour and empowering oneself and others, and train our staff and students in recognising their own microaggressive patterns and practices.

-The future concrete actions are meant to extend the inclusive mindset to different spheres of Karlshochschule activities, including, but not restricted, to the following:
+The following concrete actions are meant to extend the inclusive mindset to different spheres of Karlshochschule activities, including, but not restricted, to the following:

-- Training of the Karls staff and students to have the inclusive mindset in all behaviour in and out of classroom.
-Such as: hearing out, respecting and including each individual in situations of interaction, ensuring teaching and communication materials are inclusive (language, imagery)
+- Training of the Karls staff and students to have inclusive mindset in all behaviour in and out of classroom.
+Such as: hearing out, respecting and including each individual in situations of interaction, ensuring teaching and communication materials are inclusive (language, imagery).

 - Zero tolerance to hate speech, increased sensitivity to (what consists of) sexist, racist, homophobic, anti-semitic etc. use of language

-- Guest speakers in classrooms on different diversity topics
+- Guest speakers and shared experiences in the classrooms and staff meetings on the different diversity topics.

-- Confidential mentoring to individuals on all topics related to personal and study challenges, gender, diversity and inclusion
+- Confidential mentoring to individuals on all topics related to personal and study challenges, mental wellbeing, gender, diversity and inclusion, and experiences of abuse and marginalisation.